ccmucdenver/ccm-docs/docs/singularity.md

      #SBATCH --time=1:00:00              # Max wall-clock time
      #SBATCH --ntasks=1                  # Total number of tasks over all nodes, max 64*nodes

-     singularity exec /storage/singularity/container.sif mycode.sh
+     singularity exec /storage/singularity/container.sif ./mycode.sh

 where `container` is the container name.
-Instead of a shell script, you can use an executable binary such as compiled C code, or a python command like `python3 mycode.py`, etc. You can also copy your shell script inside the batch script and deal with only one file, like this:
+Instead of a shell script, you can use an executable binary such as compiled C code, or call python from inside the container like `python3 mycode.py`, etc. You can also copy your shell script inside the batch script and deal with only one file, like this:

      #!/bin/bash
      #SBATCH --job-name=singularity